cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 License: Apache-2.0
 ---

-**TO DO**
+**Required before transitioning this PR from "draft" to "ready to review"**
 - [ ] Soundness proofs are complete.
 - [ ] Resolve outstanding notes, warnings, and cautions in the text.
-    - [ ] Add `corrupted` constructors to two types in the specification.
-    - [ ] Review weighted voting in the specification.
-    - [ ] Include statement of safety and liveness proofs in the appendix?
 - [ ] Final proofread

 ## Abstract

 We propose Ouroboros Peras, an enhancement to the Ouroboros Praos protocol that introduces a voting layer for fast settlement.
 It is adaptively secure, supports dynamic participation, and integrates self healing.
 Voting provides a “boost” to blocks that receive a quorum of votes, and this dramatically reduces the roll-back probability of the boosted block and its predecessors.
 Fast settlement occurs in the presence of adversaries with up to one-quarter of the stake, but Praos-like safety is maintained when adversaries control more than that amount of stake.
 In fact, the protocol enters a “cool-down period” of Praos-like behavior when adversaries prevent voting quorums; that cool-down period is exited only when the chain has healed, achieves chain quality, and reaches a common prefix.
-For realistic settings of the Peras protocol parameters, blocks can be identified post-facto as being settled vs rolled-back (with overwhelming probability) after as little as two minutes.
+For realistic settings of the Peras protocol parameters, blocks can be identified (with overwhelming probability) *post facto* as being settled versus rolled-back after as little as two minutes.
 This enables use cases like partner-chains and bridges where high certainty for the status of a transaction is required in a brief time.
 The protocol requires the implementation of a vote-diffusion layer, certificates that aggregate votes, and one minor addition to the contents of a block.

 ## Motivation: why is this CIP necessary?

 Under Ouroboros Praos, settlement occurs probabilistically on the Cardano blockchain, where the probability that a block will be rolled back from the preferred chain decreases exponentially as the chain grows beyond the block and where that rate of decrease is slower when adversarial activity is stronger[^1].
 Some use cases require high assurance that a block (and the transactions within it) will not be rolled back, necessitating a potentially lengthy wait before a transaction is considered "settled" or "finalize".
-Some major centralized exchanges, for example, require 15 confirmations (i.e., blocks) before a transaction is considered settled[^2]: this amounts to waiting 10 minutes before a consumer has their transacted funds or tokens available for subsequent use.
+Some major centralized exchanges, for example, require fifteen confirmations (i.e., blocks) before a transaction is considered settled[^2]: this amounts to waiting ten minutes before a consumer has their transacted funds or tokens available for subsequent use.
 This situation is not unique to Cardano: centralized exchanges generally require at least five minutes wait for most of the common blockchains[^2].
 Partner chains and bridges may have stringent requirements for fast and highly certain settlement.

 There are several definitions of "settlement" or "finality", and precision is important when discussing these.
 Two noteworthy scenarios can be defined precisely.

 - *Ex ante* settlement probability: "What is the probability that a transaction that I just submitted will ever be rolled back?"
 - *Post facto* settlement probability: "Given that I submitted my transaction $x$ seconds ago and it has not yet been rolled back, what is the probability that it will ever be rolled back?"

 If one is unwilling or unable to re-submit a rolled-back transaction, then the *ex ante* probability might be of most interest.
-This matches use cases where there is no opportunities for the parties involved in a transaction: for example, one party might have purchased physical goods and left the vendor's premises, leaving no opportunity to resubmit a rolled-back transaction.
-Other use cases are better suited for *post facto* settlement: for example, a partner chain, bridge, or decentralized exchange can monitor the ledger for a fixed time and see that the transaction either is not or is rolled back, knowing that there is only a vanishingly small chance of that ever changing once they have watched the chain for that amount of time, given them an opportunity to re-submit the transaction if it was rolled back.
-Both opportunity and backend infrastructure distinguish these use cases.
-Protocols like Peras optimize *post facto* certainty after pre-defined waiting times.
+This matches use cases where there is no opportunities for the parties involved in a transaction to resubmit it: for example, one party might have purchased physical goods and left the vendor's premises, leaving no chance to resubmit a rolled-back transaction.
+Other use cases are better suited for *post facto* settlement: for example, a partner chain, bridge, or decentralized exchange can monitor the ledger for a fixed time and see that the transaction either is not or is rolled back, knowing that there is only a vanishingly small chance of that status ever changing once they have watched the chain for the fixed amount of time, giving them an opportunity to re-submit the transaction if it was rolled back.
+Both opportunity and back-end infrastructure distinguish these use cases.
+Protocols like Peras optimize *post facto* certainty after predefined waiting times.

-Ourboros Praos optimizes the worst-case scenario of highly adversarial conditions, but the Cardano blockchain typically operates in the absence of such a challenge.
+Ouroboros Praos optimizes the worst-case scenario of highly adversarial conditions, but the Cardano blockchain typically operates in the absence of such a challenge.
 Optimistic protocols like Peras can take advantage of the "average case" of lower or no adversarial activity by settling transactions faster than Praos, but without sacrificing any of the security guarantees of Praos if the protocol (such as Peras) falls back to Praos-like behavior for a "safety and repair period" after adversarial conditions occur.
-Furthermore, they should do so without requiring radical or costly changes to the current `cardano-node` implementations.
+Furthermore, protocol modification like Peras should not require radical or costly changes to the current `cardano-node` implementations.
 It is also desirable that settlement-related protocol changes do not interfere with other pending protocol changes like Genesis (security enhancement)[^3] and Leios (maximal throughput)[^4].
 Fast settlement is a critical part of Cardano scaling, as described in [*Scaling blockchain protocols: a research-based approach*](https://www.youtube.com/watch?v=Czmg9WmSCcI).

 [^1]: https://eprint.iacr.org/2022/1571.pdf